 How Churches Can Overcome Payroll and HR Technology Gaps

 Churches and ministries are familiar with adapting to changing situations.
-A recent example is churches who have conducted virtual sermons to support their congregations in remaining healthy during the COVID-19 pandemic.
-Churches do a wonderful job of keeping the best interests of their members at heart during times of change.
+A recent example is churches that have conducted virtual sermons to support the well-being of their congregations.
+Churches do an excellent job of keeping the best interests of their members at heart during times of change.
 It’s equally important to take care of those who run the day-to-day operations of faith-based organizations.

 Common Payroll and HR Technology Gaps

 You may have experienced payroll and HR technology gaps without realizing it.
 Some of these gaps could include the following:

 While these technology gaps may be challenging, adopting a unified payroll and HR platform will allow you to automate your ministry’s payroll and HR processes and create a more engaging employee experience.
 Here are some examples of how you can close your church’s payroll and HR technology gaps:

 Overcoming Payroll and HR Technology Gaps